redcountryroad/OSCP-shortsheet/MethodologyTips.md

 # General tips
+- If FTP is open try connecting to it with anonymous creds (anonymous / anonymous@anonymous.com)
+- If it looks like it's linked to a webserver of some sort try uploading a reverse shell to the FTP server and execute it in the browser.
+Or maybe it'll have functionality that auto-executes uploaded files periodically.
+- SMB: Use enum4linux and smbclient.
+See if you can get usernames, groups, passwords, sensitive files, groups.xml file for password cracking, etc.
+- LDAP: Use ldapsearch to find potentially sensitive info.
+- Try LFIs/RFIs: If the website has upload functionality experiment with uploading webshells or reverse shells.
 - if the webapp presents a page/function that works as intended, try change input to make it throw and error; we can analyse the error to find out the software used and the process behind it
 - If Linpeas cannot found vulnerabilties, use linux-exploit-suggester (https://github.com/mzet-/linux-exploit-suggester)
 - /dev/null is the standard Linux device where you send output that you want ignored.